The Buyer’s Challenge

 You have a choice in lenders, and it is ultimately up to you.
-You can even interview more than one and, depending on your contract, make a switch early in the contract process.
+You can even interview more than one and, depending on your contract, possibly make a switch early in the contract process.

 But my extensive experience with competing offers has shown that going with a smaller local lender makes a big difference in getting a contract accepted.

 A pre-approval letter is issued after a lender reviews initial financial documents (i.e. W2s, 1099s, tax returns) and also analyzes your credit and debts.